nmlgc/ReC98/CONTRIBUTING.md

 * Try to avoid repeating numeric constants – after all, easy moddability should be one of the goals of this project.
-For local arrays, use `sizeof()` if the size can be expressed in terms of another array.
+For local arrays, use `sizeof()` if the size can be expressed in terms of another array or type.
 Otherwise, `#define` a macro if there is a clear intent behind a number.
   (Counterexample: Small, insignificant amounts of pixels in e.g. entity movement code.)

 * Documenting function comments exclusively go into C/C++ header files, right above the corresponding function prototype, *not* into ASM slices.

-* New `struc`ts or "sequence of numeric equate" enums defined in ASM land should immediately be reflected in a header file in C/C++ land, with the correct types and calling conventions.
+* Newly found function prototypes, `struc`ts, and "sequence of numeric equate" enums defined in ASM land should immediately be reflected in a header file in C/C++ land, with the correct types and calling conventions.

 * Try moving repeated sections of code into a separate `inline` function before grabbing the `#define` hammer.
 Turbo C++ will generally inline